blueneogeo/xtend-onyx/README.md

 ## Limiting results

-There are some properties you can set on the builder to set how to page through results:
+There are some properties you can set on the query to set how to page through results:

 - .skip(amount) : skip [amount] results.
 - .limit(amount) : at maximum return [amount] results.